Oral-B iO Series 9 Smart Toothbrush review: Steep cost

 - Eats up battery

 Earlier this year during CES 2020, I got a sneak peek at Oral-B’s new smart toothbrush: The iO Series 9.
 I only had the chance to get in a single brushing session, but I came away from the experience intrigued.
 When a company spends six years developing a smart toothbrush, expectations are surely going to be high.
 Months after that brief encounter, I’m more informed to tell you if it’s worth the wait.
+Check out other Oral-B models in our best electric toothbrush deals going on right now on Amazon Prime Day.

 High-tech in every way